Most of our research is funded by third-parties. This overview describes some of our most important projects.

-- What artefacts for process-orientated IS modelling do exists?
+- What artifacts for process-orientated IS modelling do exists?

-- What is the artefact’s contribution in terms of achieving the general objective?
+- What is the artifact’s contribution in terms of achieving the general objective?

-- What artefacts can be combined beneficially or are mutually exclusive?
+- What artifacts can be combined beneficially or are mutually exclusive?

 - While knowledge regarding these questions could already be gathered in practice, there is still a lack of a consistent documentation and systematization.
 Therefore, substantiated propositions about the effective and efficient usage of methodological tools for the process design are still missing.

 The project IWi-Handbuch des Business Process Engineering focuses on the following objectives: